We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 2. Check your well pump.

 For instance, centrifugal-style well pumps don’t operate particularly well with deep wells.
-Likewise, a submersible pump that’s gone unserviced might be starting to lack.
+Likewise, a submersible pump that’s gone unserviced might be starting to deteriorate.
 Jet pumps, while good for most well depths, also need maintenance from time to time.

 If the well can’t keep up with the home’s water needs, you might need to drill a new one to keep up with the demand.
+Looking for a new pump?
+Our researched guide to the best shallow well pumps offers some terrific options.

-3. Test the water pressure yourself.
+3. Test the pressure yourself.

 Before calling your local water department, you can test the city water pressure yourself by using a water pressure test gauge with a hose connection.
 Simply screw the device onto a hose faucet and turn on the tap, having first made sure that the rest of your home’s faucets and any water-using appliances (for example, the dishwasher and washing machine) are turned off.